emarcey/cicerone/glossary/brewing.md

 	* 1993, duty changed to ABV of finished beer
 * **Germination:** process by which steeped barley is allowed to begin growing, in order to break down the endosperm and allow access to the carbohydrates for brewing
 * **Green Malt:** barley that has gone through the germination process, and is ready for kilning
+* **Hop Essential Oils:** hop extract that contributes to aroma
+	* some important ones:
+		* humulene: woody, balsamic
+		* myrcene: geranium, floral
+		* carophyllene: black-pepper, spicy
+		* farnese: gardenia, floral
+			* often either none or a lot
+		* linalool: citrus, bergamot
+			* can have disproportionate impact despite small levels
+	* about 300 different compounds
+* **Hop Extracts:** hop product that concentrates alpha acids and/or essential oils to give brewers easier, less expensive storage compare to baled hops
+	* oils and resins extracted using CO2 and concentrated into paste
+	* when added at same time as bittering hops, alpha acids isomerize
+	* can be stored at room temperature in tin cans
+	* fully soluble in wort, so no debris left behind
+* **Hop Pellets:** hop product that concentrates alpha acids and/or essential oils to give brewers easier, less expensive storage compare to baled hops
+	* hops are chopped into small pieces, then extruded so they look like tubes
+	* still need to be stored cold, but take up about 40% of the space as whole hops and are packaged in opaque bags to reduce degradation
 * **Infusion Mashing:** the most common mashing technique, developed by British and Irish brewers
 	* Simple, single-temperature mash, ideal for well modified grains
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
+* **Iso-Alpha Acid Extracts:** extracts of isomerized alpha acids that have also been chemically treated to prevent lightstruck effects.
+Can be added to finished beer to provide bitterness.
+Some types can contribute to head formation and retention.
 * **Kilning:** final stage of malting process, where germinated green malt is dried and toasted
 	* 4 goals:
 		* reduce grain's moisture content to facilitate long-term storage (down to about 4%)